 In the nearly 120 years since its founding, CHS has been at the forefront of crafting solutions to the evolving challenges these kids face.
 Today, in addition to facilitating private adoptions, CHS specializes in finding permanent homes for harder to place teens or children with physical or emotional challenges, often due to abuse or neglect.
 Our social workers are specially trained on the effects physical and emotional trauma have on childhood development and on techniques for dealing with those issues.
 Trauma informed care guides how we match children with adoptive parents and how we educate and support families with children who have been through trauma to ensure they thrive post-adoption.

-CHS’s entrepreneurial spirit lives on today in The Possibilities Project, a program we started three years ago to address a serious unmet need – the high number of children aging out of the foster care system without being adopted and without the resources or life-skills needed to make the adjustment to adulthood.
+CHS’s entrepreneurial spirit lives on today in My Path Forward (formerly The Possibilities Project,) a program we started four years ago to address a serious unmet need – the high number of children aging out of the foster care system without being adopted and without the resources or life-skills needed to make the adjustment to adulthood.
 These young adults experience significantly higher rates of school dropouts, unemployment, homelessness, teen pregnancy, incarceration and other problems.
 Informed by the latest best practices research on how to serve this population, CHS partnered with the Better Housing Coalition to provide these young people assistance with housing, transportation, life-skills coaching and a sense of permanent support and connection.
-In its first three years, the program has successfully enrolled over 20 young people and has recently graduated several participants who are now independent adults.
+In its first four years, the program has successfully enrolled over 30 young people and has recently graduated several participants who are now independent adults.
 In addition, in conjunction with several partners, our advocacy work on behalf of children in foster care and those who have aged out has resulted in sweeping new legislation beginning the transformation of the foster system and we will continue that work in the coming year with recommendations for further systemic changes to help youth who have or who are about to age out.